 “Efficiency is doing things right; effectiveness is doing the right things.” – Peter Drucker

 I wish it were that simple.

 In the ever-increasing speed of work, we often confuse efficiency with effectiveness.
 The work is coming so fast that we can’t tell the difference.
-The result, of which, is a culture of busyness.
+The result of this is a culture of busyness.
 We find ourselves in a perpetual game of whack-a-mole without having time to think about whether the right work is getting done.
 Or whether we’re even doing it right.
 (But for me – that is secondary).

 The difference between one person being effective and that same person being efficient is often the ability to focus on what makes us human.
-Empathy, Feelings, Life, Pandemics, Remote Learning – all of that shit.
+Empathy, Feelings, Life, Pandemics, Remote Learning – all that shit.
 It’s messy, and it’s what makes us unique.

 As we work at the speed of light, we need to discern whether we are doing things right, doing the right things, or just doing.
 So during a pandemic – if you have to lean on one option – I hope you choose to be effective.
 Because being humane and doing the right work is the human option.